Up in Smoke: How Nicotine Affects Senior’s Life Insurance

 Can you trick the test?

-Now that we know how to be labeled a smoker in the eyes of insurance companies, one question often pops up: Can I get around the label?
+Now that we know how to be labeled a smoker in the eyes of senior life insurance companies, one question often pops up: Can I get around the label?
 In other words, is it possible to be a smoker, but say you are not and get non-smoker rates?

 Yes and no. It may be possible to deceive testers during the medical exam, but this is not the only source insurance companies have.
 Social media can give you away, for instance.
 Photos of you smoking when you declared yourself a non-smoker will not be favorable to your insurer.